smcclatchy/2019-06-13-mapping-unc/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.).
 They should have a few specific software packages installed (listed <a href="#setup">below</a>).
 </p>

 {% comment%}